GAlexandrD/sea-battle/README.md

 # Sea Battle

 This web application is well known game sea battle.
-It was written on TypeScript using React on front-end and Nest.js on back-end. <br>
+It was written in TypeScript using React on front-end and Nest.js on back-end. <br>

 # Requirements